-This is a gem.
-What makes a gem valuable?
-It is its shining uniqueness and its rarity.
-This is Trevista.
-A hidden gem in the foothills of the Guadalupe Valley and waiting to be discovered.
-The tasting is by reservation only and includes tapas pairing.
+Trevista is a hidden gem in the foothills of the Guadalupe Valley.
+It is a shining example of a very unique method for creating the perfect Tempranillo varietal.
+The lateral tasting is paired with delightful gourmet tapas.
 Trevista is booked fairly far in advance for large groups; however, there might be room for you and a friend by calling ahead.
 It is well worth putting Trevista on your “I want to do list.”

 We follow James out to the edge of his vineyard, three thousand vines produce three thousand bottles of the single varietal, Tempranillo.
 He is very clear why he has chosen to begin his vineyard in this way.
 He wants perfection, not mass production.
 “I am not here to make money, I am here to perfect the art of winemaking.
 Good wine starts with good soil,” he states.
 This is where James reveals the truth of his commitment.
 No detail is spared, starting with the soil.
 He has refined the soil of his vineyard by introducing earthworms into this semi aired region.
 The first step is to raise the earthworms fed with the scraps of food from the kitchen, creating rich castings.
 This creates rich soil.
 James spins his tale of how they dug down ten inches into the hard pack and introduced the soil with active worms.
 I am in wonder of the alchemy of nature.
 The vines were then planted.
 Earthworms work 24/7.
 Dry hay is spread through the entire vineyard.
 “This does several things.
 It radiates the sunshine up into the vines and grape clusters and at the same time holds in the moisture.”
 James excitedly instructs, “Go ahead, dig down with your fingers and see!
 See how it is warm just on top, but the deeper you go the soil cools.”
 Taking it one step further into ecological magic, an “earthworm tea” is made from the castings.
 This is used to spray the vines, as well as used for watering the plants.
 It becomes the best fertilizer and natural pesticide there is.